EmbarkStudios/kajiya/docs/gi-overview.md

 ![image](https://user-images.githubusercontent.com/16522064/170577988-af972676-41a4-4663-9d7a-c30fd6838199.png)

 Combining reservoir resampling with a neighbor-reusing reconstruction filter provides great sample efficiency, although at the expense of implementation complexity.
-ReSTIR is not directly compatible with the simple _ratio estimation_ techniques used in [some][stochastic all the things] [previous](http://h3.gd/stochastic-ssr/) [work](https://eheitzresearch.wordpress.com/705-2/), but they can be meshed together with enough voodoo magic.
+ReSTIR is not directly compatible with the simple _ratio estimation_ techniques used in [some](http://h3.gd/stochastic-ssr/) [previous](https://eheitzresearch.wordpress.com/705-2/) [work][stochastic all the things], but they can be mashed together through enough voodoo magic and lerps.
 Great care is needed to avoid fireflies and black pixels, especially with very smooth materials; more on that in another write up.

 This is too noisy, but it's stable enough to feed into a temporal filter.
 The one here uses [dual-source reprojection][stochastic all the things] and color bounding box clamping (informed by ReSTIR sample validation).
 Despite its simplicity, it provides decent noise reduction: